sordina/sordina.github.io/_drafts/death-to-standups.markdown

 communication between team members these days, why do we need a wacky meeting structure like stand-up at all?

-Can't we just tell each other what we're doing on slack?
+Can't we just tell each other what we're doing on IM?

-I've been experiementing with a simple newsletter aiming to do a weekly round-up of the top slack posts in order to facilitate cohesion and shared focus.
+I've been experiementing with a simple newsletter aiming to do a weekly round-up of the top IM team channel posts in order to facilitate cohesion and shared focus.

 Properties:

-* A heading for each team-member, hilighting interesting Slack exerpts
+* A heading for each team-member, hilighting interesting IM exerpts
 * If there was nothing shared, then simply the text "No Update"

 This is intended to encorage sharing within the channel anything